jaysomani/ThrivingVllages/README.md

 ## Follow steps to play
    1. Unzip the file.
    2. execute the terrain.exe file.
-   3.  instructions and Enjoy playing.
+   3. Follow instructions and Enjoy playing.

 ## Concept